 “The nerves in the mid-back innervate your stomach and upper GI tract,” according to Dr. Cari Case, DC. “(If) those nerves are getting irritated/ compressed/ inflamed, the part of the body being innervated by those nerves may not function properly.”
 Chiropractors have long treated reflux, in infants through adults.2 “Research published in the Journal of Pediatric, Maternal & Family Health on May 9, 2009 documented the cases of 16 infants who were suffering with colic or acid reflux and got complete resolution of their symptoms with chiropractic care.”
 The researchers found a link between upper cervical injury, birth trauma, and colic/acid reflux.3 A British 2009 pilot questionnaire study of chiropractic patients who had “chiropractic spinal manipulative therapy and adjunctive soft tissue modalities” found that many patients benefitted from chiropractic care for their reflux.4

-Drugs Are Not the Answer
+Drugs Are Not the Answer to Reflux

 “Rates of esophageal cancer are increasing in industrialized nations at a rate faster than any other cancer.”
 The Standard American Diet (SAD), stress, and sedentary lifestyle contribute to reflux.
 It is not that we have too much stomach acid.
 In fact, digestion does not properly occur when medications block the stomach acid.
 A “quick fix” of a pill does not resolve the underlying reflux issues.
 “If the protein is not completely broken down and gets into the blood stream, your body can develop…both food allergies and autoimmune disease.”5 Supplements, such as digestive enzymes and probiotics can also be helpful.